Your product page is the revenue driver on your online store.

 No images.
 No colors.
 Just stars, dates, and text.

-(Although we don't recommend giving people the option to leave a review without verifying that they've purchased the product.)
+(Although we don't recommend giving people the option to leave a review without verifying that they've actually purchased the product.)

 Section 5: Marketing/Business (Optional)